Once Upon a Time in Shaolin: Purchase by PleasrDAO (2018–2021)

 In March 2018, following Shkreli's conviction for securities fraud, a federal court seized assets belonging to him worth $7.36m, including Once Upon a Time in Shaolin.
 On July 27, 2021, Jacquelyn M. Kasulis, acting United States Attorney for the Eastern District of New York, announced that the US Department of Justice had sold the album in connection with the approximately $7.4 million forfeiture judgment entered against Shkreli at his March 2018 sentencing.
 It was purchased for $2,238,482.30 by WTC Endeavours Limited, a corporate entity created in Hong Kong for the purchase.

 In September 2021, the album was sold for $4 million to PleasrDAO, a group that purchases non-fungible tokens (NFTs) that honor "anti-establishment rebels".
 PleasrDAO had previously purchased NFTs related to the American whistleblower Edward Snowden and the Russian punk band Pussy Riot.
-A PleasrDAO spokesperson, Jamis Johnson, described the purchase as the "ultimate protest against middlemen and rent seekers of musicians and artists", which had been rescued from the hands of Shkreli, "the ultimate internet villain".
-PleasrDAO said it hoped to make the album more widely available, but is bound by the restrictions forbidding its release to the general public.
-Johnson suggested it could be played at listening parties or exhibitions.
+PleasrDAO described the purchase as the "ultimate protest against middlemen and rent seekers of musicians and artists" and described Shkreli as "the ultimate internet villain".
+It hoped to make the album more widely available, but is bound by the restrictions forbidding its release to the public, and suggested it could be played at listening parties or exhibitions.

 Public exhibition and NFTs (2024)

 On June 9, 2024, Shkreli livestreamed Once Upon a Time in Shaolin to an audience of approximately 5,000 via the social network X. It was the first time it had been made available for public listening.
 PleasrDAO sued Shkreli for playing it without permission, arguing that he had diminished its value.
-The district judge Pamela Chen issued a temporary restraining order blocking Shkreli from disseminating the album.
-On 27 August, a New York federal judge ordered Shkreli to surrender his copies of the album.
+Judge Pamela K. Chen issued a temporary restraining order blocking Shkreli from disseminating the album.
+On 27 August, a New York federal judge ordered Shkreli to surrender his copies.

 The first official exhibition of Once Upon a Time in Shaolin began on June 15, 2024, at the Museum of Old and New Art in Hobart, Tasmania.
-Attendees signed a waiver promising not to record the album, binding until 2103, and were played a 30-minute mix created by Cilvaringz for the exhibition.
-That month, PleasrDAO began selling partial ownership of the album as an NFT for one US dollar.
+Attendees signed a waiver promising not to record it, binding until 2103, and were played a 30-minute mix created by Cilvaringz for the exhibition.
+That month, PleasrDAO began selling partial ownership of the album as an NFT for one dollar.
 Each purchase accelerates the release date by 88 seconds and gives the purchaser a five-minute sampler.

+In September 2025, Chen refused to dismiss PleasrDAO's lawsuit against Shkreli, ruling that he had potentially violated federal protections for trade secrets by retaining copies of the album.
+Chen wrote that "the secret and exclusive nature of the album is a large part of its intrinsic value".
+In January 2026, Shkreli counter-sued RZA and Cilvaringz, saying they had improperly sold the album copyrights to PleasrDAO.
+Chen rejected the move, saying counterclaims can only be asserted against an opposing party (PleasrDAO).